 The infant develops an understanding of the world through trial and error using their senses and actions.
 Through the processes of assimilation and accommodation actions become progressively adapted to the world.

-Infancy characterized by extreme egocentrism, where the child has no understanding of the world other than her own, current point of view.
+Infancy is characterized by extreme egocentrism, where the child has no understanding of the world other than their own current point of view.
 The main development during this stage is the understanding that objects exist and events occur in the world independently of one's own actions ('the object concept', or 'object permanence').

 Aim: Piaget (1963) wanted to investigate at what age children acquire object permanence.

 Method: Piaget hid a toy under a blanket, while the child was watching, and observed whether or not the child searched for the hidden toy.
 Searching for the hidden toy was evidence of object permanence.
 Piaget assumed that the child could only search for a hidden toy if s/he had a mental representation of it.

 Results: Piaget found that infants searched for the hidden toy when they were around 8-months-old.

 Conclusion: Children around 8 months have object permanence because they are able to form a mental representation of the object in their minds.